 Since I decided to set the center button to Focus Standard, I do not have this problem.
 Moreover, the Focus Magnifier functionality is also there in the guise of Manual Focus Assist, but this comes up only automatically, namely when you turn the focus ring at the lens.
 In addition, on the RX10 M3 you can assign the Focus Magnifier function to the C3 or any other customizable button, which I did (this is not possible on the M1).

-Nevertheless, the Flexible Spot autofocus area seems to deliver usable focusing results.
+All in all, the Flexible Spot autofocus area seems to deliver usable focusing results.
 And on the RX10 M3 you can easily reset to position of the autofocus area by pressing the C3 button.

 Note: In my "normal" shooting mode, that is, in P mode with Center autofocus area, focus tracking will be activated whenever you press the center button because it is set to Focus Standard.
 This is annoying, to say the least...
 In the case that you assigned a function to the center button, you get an error message in AF mode.
 Not much better either, but easier to get rid of...
 All in all, in this situation, the camera proves less than perfect and displays some of the frustrations that I read about in RX100 and RX 10 reviews...